saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--ocsp`
 <p><small>| OPTIONAL | STRING |</small></p>

-__Description__: OSCP verification mode.
+__Description__: OCSP verification mode.
 Options are: strict, log-only, and disable.
 The default is log-only.

 :::note
 `--ocsp strict` may fail if a certificate in the chain does not support OCSP.
 It's recommended to leave it to the default "log-only" mode.